kesav38/maven-web-application/README.md

 ## 7. Bonus Tasks
 ### * Implement image scanning for vulnerabilities
-  here we are applying image scanning for the image which we created here before pushing. so github actions for Trivy image scan refer this link https://github.com/aquasecurity/trivy-action#using-trivy-with-github-code-scanning\ ---> we choosed "Docker Image Scanning" Github actions flow
+ * here we are applying image scanning for the image which we created here before pushing.

+ *  So to get  "Trivy image scan github actions" refer this link https://github.com/aquasecurity/trivy-action#using-trivy-with-github-code-scanning\

+ *  In that github Actions in link ---> we choosed "Docker Image Scanning" Github actions flow.

 #### add this Docker Image Scanning action to the "maven.yml" file in our local , we added this scanning after the build and before this pushing to AWS ECR , we can see it on the following image: